23005529/INVERSE-OF-A-MATRIX/README.md

 ```
 ## OUTPUT :

+Python program to find the inverse of a matrix.

 ![Alt text](output.png)

 ## RESULT :

 Thus the inverse of given matrix is successfully solved using python program